MikkoPasanen/time-tracker/README.md

 - Settings screen, where you can toggle dark / light mode and alternative mode for tracking time (You can either track time for 1 task or multiple tasks at once)

 ## Usage
+<b>NOTE: This project is in progress!
+All features may have not been implemented yet</b>
 For now, clone this repository and install dependencies
 ```
 npm i